Efficient Cross-Shard Transaction Execution in Sharded Blockchains: Design

-Figure~\ref{fig:cross-valid} illustrates how the proposer $L$ validates the cross-shard transactions it observes to include them in its next proposal.
+Figure~\ref{fig:cross-valid} provide an illustration of how the proposer $L$ validates the cross-shard transactions it observes to include them in its next proposal.
 Let $P_{r-1}$ be the latest \rs\ block with cross-shard transactions $\ctx_1$, $\ctx_2$ known to $L$.
 Also, let $\cm_{a_1}$ and $\cm_{b_1}$ be the latest commitments from shards $X_a$ and $X_b$ respectively.
 Say $L$ wants to propose the next block $P_{r}$.
-Let us assume that keys $\key^{(a)}_i$'s and $\key^{(b)}_i$'s are maintained by shard $X_a$ and $X_b$ respectively.
+Let us assume that keys $\key^{(a)}_i$'s and $\key^{(b)}_i$'s denote the states maintained by shard $X_a$ and $X_b$ respectively.
 Let $R_{\ctx}$ and $W_{\ctx}$ denote the read-write set mentioned in the description of the cross-shard transaction $\ctx$.
 Lastly, let's assume that $L$ has already included $\cm_{a_1},\ctx_3$, and $\ctx_4$ in the $P_r$ it has created so far.

 Now, among the remaining transactions from transaction pool of $L$, i.e., $\{\ctx_5,\ctx_6,\ctx_7,\ctx_8\}$ in our example, $\ctx_7$ and $\ctx_8$ can not be included in $P_r$ as $\ctx_7$ aims to read from $\key^{(b)}_1$ on which $\ctx_1$ already holds a write-lock.
 Similarly, $\ctx_8$ aims to read from keys $\key^{(b)}_3$ and $\key^{(b)}_4$ that are in write set of $\ctx_3$ and $\ctx_4$ respectively.
 On the contrary, $\ctx_5$ and $\ctx_6$ do not have any read-write conflicts with any of the cross-shard transactions included so far.